DtxdF/AppJail/README.md

 When `INCLUDE` compiles all Makejails into a single Makejail, `appjail makejail` uses it to execute the instructions.

 The first stage to execute is `build`.
-This stage writes a script called `buildscript` that takes care of building the jail.
+This stage writes a script named `buildscript` that takes care of building the jail.

 When `buildscript` successfully completes its execution, the `initscript` is written to the jail directory, overwriting another `initscript` (if any).